borthdayzz/roblox-vc-spotify/README.md

    - Example: `!play Blinding Lights The Weeknd`
 2. Bot will search and auto-play the song

-### Setting up your microphone
+### Setting up your microphone and headphones
-BE SURE THAT YOU HAVE CABLE OUTPUT AS YOUR MICROPHONE IN ROBLOX
+BE SURE THAT YOU HAVE CABLE OUTPUT AS YOUR MICROPHONE IN ROBLOX AND FOR HEADPHONES YOU NEED TO SET IT ON CABLE INPUT IN WINDOWS NOT IN ROBLOX

 ### Playback Controls